 Researchers are optimistic that using individualized treatments aimed at people with a specific genetic mutation will produce better responses and more effective therapies.
 The hope is that discoveries through genetics may lead to new, more effective Parkinson's therapies that will be tailored to each person's unique experience.

 What Should You Know About At-Home Genetic Tests?

 Genetic tests are not a substitute for a Parkinson's diagnosis.
 Most at-home genetic tests do not provide genetic counseling services to help interpret the results.
 Always consult with a genetic counselor and your doctor before and after taking a genetic test.
 Most at-home genetic tests check for a limited number of gene mutations associated with Parkinson's.
 This can be misleading since these tests may not be comprehensive.

-Since scientists are still discovering more PD-associated genes, it is important to consult your doctor about comprehensive genetic testing options, like the Genetics Initiative, which provides a free comprehensive genetic test identifying all possible variants in the two most common PD genes.
+Since scientists are still discovering more PD-associated genes, it is important to consult your doctor about comprehensive genetic testing options, like the PD GENEration study, which provides a free comprehensive genetic test identifying all possible variants in the two most common PD genes.